Juan Fernando Quintero: this was his presentation with Junior from Barranquilla

 The event with the public in the stadium was scheduled for 3 pm, but was delayed about 10 minutes.
 Quintero jumped onto the field accompanied by his mother, Lina Paniagua: his daughter, María José, and Willy, Junior’s pet.

-While the cheerleaders made a street of honor, El Cumbión del Junior rumbled in the stadium and the traditional siren that sounds at the end of the year, in some stands that were not completely filled, but which received some 35,000 spectators.
+While the cheerleaders made him a street of honor, El Cumbión del Junior rumbled in the stadium and the traditional siren that sounds at the end of the year.
+Junior reported 41,000 viewers.

 Quintero, who was in street clothes at the press conference, appeared on a platform in the middle of the field, already dressed in the Junior’s full uniform.
 On the stage was the phrase “The Shark has a new 10”.